Hugoverissimo21/University-Projects/README.md

 Here, you can find some projects I completed at university.

-note: inside each folder there is a readme file which has a redicet/hyperlink to the main content? (report/slides) !!!!!!
+Note: Inside each folder, there is a README file that contains a redirect/hyperlink to the main content (report/slides).

-!!!!!!

-!!!!!!

 1) [Decomposição QR e Algoritmo LM](https://github.com/Hugoverissimo21/University-Projects/tree/main/Decomposição%20QR%20e%20Algoritmo%20LM) [Python, for Numerical Analysis I]